Evaluation & Derivatives

 source

-Assuming you are only using a single OperatorEnum, you can also use the following shorthand by using the expression as a function:
+You can also use the following shorthand by using the expression as a function:

 Evaluate a binary tree (equation) over a given input data matrix.
 The